-Along with growing protests against the Vietnam War, resistance to involuntary conscription for U.S. military service gradually became a hot topic nationwide as combat operations began to escalate in Southeast Asia in the mid-1960s.
+Along with growing protests against the Vietnam War, resistance to involuntary conscription for United States military service gradually became a hot topic nationwide as combat operations began to escalate in Southeast Asia in the mid-1960s.
 At first a brave few draft-age American males risked jail time and/or ostracism by openly refusing induction.
-By the end of that decade, many were brazenly burning their draft cards and seeking escape to Canada, among other popular draft resistance strategies.
+By the end of that decade, many were brazenly burning their draft cards and seeking asylum in Canada, among other popular draft resistance strategies.

 Eventually, Wills’s sentence would be reduced to two years.
 Meanwhile, the draft resistance movement grew to the point where, in 1969, the student body presidents of 253 U.S. universities wrote to the White House to say that they personally planned to refuse induction.
 By the war’s end, a half-million Americans had refused induction, along with many more who had evaded the draft by various means.

 In Seattle, the draft resistance movement was represented by Draft Resistance-Seattle, a local organization.
 DR-Seattle worked in tandem with the UW chapter of Students for a Democratic Society to create antiwar organizations at the UW and Seattle Central Community College, as well as many area high schools, including Queen Anne, Lincoln, Roosevelt, Rainier Beach, Ingraham, West Seattle, Shorecrest, Bellevue, Sammamish, and Sealth.
 DR-Seattle also organized support campaigns for draft resisters, solidarity protests at the Canadian border, and marches to Selective Service System offices throughout the course of the war.